Westland Studios: History

 The studio opened in 1976 under the name Lombard Sound and was the first 2-inch 24-track studio in Ireland.
 Briefly it was named Miracle Studios (as seen on the credits of Horslips' 1977 album Aliens).

 In 1984 the studios' board of directors disbanded the company and liquidated its equipment.
 Former Lombard Sound directors Tom Costello and Brian Molloy took over the studios' lease, rebuilding and expanding the studio, which they reopened the following year as Westland Studio.
 The first session in the new studio was with Bill Whelan, and the house engineer at the time was Daire Winston.
 Between 1985 and 2010 it was under the management of Tom Costello and his daughter Deirdre Costello.

 Beginning in 2010 Westland Studios was leased out to producer and engineer Alwyn Walker.
 In 2018 the studio closed its doors due to rising rental costs in Dublin City.
 The rooms are currently used for podcast recordings by HeadStuff Podcast Network and for branded podcasts under the name "The Podcast Studios".
 Westland's former manager Alwyn Walker currently works as an online mix engineer.

-Notable clients

-U2, Bob Dylan, Bryan Adams, The Corrs, Van Morrison, The Dubliners, Placebo, The Mighty Stef, Cathy Davey, Hozier, Miley Cyrus, Phil Coulter, Aslan, Ryan Sheridan, Migos, J. Cole, Toucan, Elevation Falls and Tyler The Creator.